-India is a beautiful country with rich history and diverse cultures, beliefs, and languages.
+India is a beautiful country with a rich history and diverse cultures, beliefs, and languages.
 Not only that, its vastly varying topography, makes India a perfect place to enjoy mountains, beaches or deserts.
 As much as you’ll enjoy your stay in India, one bad experience might ruin your complete vacation.
-So, before you pack your bags, just be wary of few common nuisances as you tour the country.
+So, before you pack your bags, just be wary of a few common nuisances and scams as you tour the country.

 Given below are a few things that you need to take care of to have a safe travel 🙂

 You can travel almost anywhere within the city by rickshaws that can save you from the trouble of walking long distances on a bad weather day.
 But, it will pose its own problems if you are not able to blend in the local ways.
 If you act ignorant, rickshaw drivers will easily charge you double or even more than the nominal price.
 An alternative to rickshaws is the pre-paid ride-hailing services like Uber/Ola.
 These services are prevalent in big cities and their prices have an upper cap for a ride between two places.
 This will save you from the trouble of bargaining.

 If taking a rickshaw or TukTuk, check the distance before heading out so that you have a fair idea of how much you can be charged.
 Checking the regular rates with your hostel/hotel attendants for a ride to a particular place can also be helpful.

 One additional piece of advice that when you take TukTuks, remember to go by meter whenever there is an option.
 There is a good chance the driver says, that meter does not work, and give other similar excuses.
 And this is where you can use the knowledge that you gained in above 3 steps and pay accordingly.